(Audio demo is not affiliated with the Human Brain Project)

 Risk 2: Objection to the research body

 In addition to disapproval of the project itself comes the criticism of those who are involved.
-The origin of funding (The European Commission) and the identity of partner institutions (mainly Western research institutions) make room for another category of risk in regard to the Human Brain Project: the ant-capitalist, anti-globalization risk.
+The origin of funding (The European Commission) and the identity of partner institutions (mainly Western research institutions) make room for another category of risk in regard to the Human Brain Project: the anti-capitalist, anti-globalization risk.
 As the European Union has become more diverse, it has come to symbolize some of the same resented Western interests as the United States and globalization.
 The intelligent choices of the European Commission to support the Human Brain Project and Graphene as flagship research projects represent their compliance with, and allegiance to, unprecedented international partnerships.
 With shared data, shared methods and shared results comes a science economy that retractors could not previously imagine.
 Conspiracy theorists have access to ever-increasing amounts of data to manipulate for their causes, enabling organizers to pinpoint specific technologies while targeting individuals who have general interest in resisting Big Science projects and what they feel these projects represent.
 Several conspiracies surrounding brain models are rooted in fears of the American Military-Industrial Complex and its tacit promise of eugenics and enforced inequality.

 The dangerous reality of the interconnectivity of the Human Brain Project’s goals and equipment to attain them leads to an unprecedented double-edged sword.
 Cyberterrorism acts that target actors who conduct brain research (institutions, governments or individuals) will result in infrastructure hacking and multifaceted cyberattacks.
 Tragically, the project relies on information technology, and is in itself mostly computational, meaning that attacks on the infrastructure or institutions are inevitably attacks to the actual Human Brain Project’s creations as a whole.